SokolovMS/easymock-expect-builder/README.md

 # Easymock expect builder

 Plugin will help to create Builder which mocks each method of source class.
+All code regarding mocking of current class is placed under one testBuilderClass.

 See [plugin page](https://plugins.jetbrains.com/plugin/9586-easymock-expect-builder) in JetBrains repo.